Canarie-Sensor-RPI/geocens-js-api/README.markdown

 By default, `getTimeSeries()` will retrieve all observation values from the Data Service.
 (Support for filters is coming soon.)

-The `getTimeSeries()` method will cache the results in the Sensor object, and return an array of objects:
+The `getTimeSeries()` method will cache the results in the Datastream object, and return an array of objects:

 		[{
 			timestamp: 1356998400000,